Fleeting Beauty

 “Cedric and his people weren’t always this belligerent.”

 As Neville swallowed a lump, he slowly turned toward the violet sea.
 As the golden beams of light mixed with the rich purples, his knees trembled.
-His wobbly legs carried him closer to the forest’s edge as he rubbed his chin.
+His unsteady legs carried him closer to the forest’s edge as he rubbed his chin.
 “If we require an anchor to prevent our descent, then I’ll remember this glade of flowers.”